ljunggren/boozang-docs/README.md

 This view allows a user to set up email notifications for a report.
 It means that every time a test is run from the command line any users that have subscribed to notifications will receive the report in his/her mailbox.
 To test out the notifications from the tool, make sure to run the test in Automation play mode.
 This will trigger the notifications.

 *Tip: A user can only set up his/her won email notifications.
-This allows team collaborators to simply opt-in and opt-out from report emails, and prevents un-wanted spamming.*
+This allows team collaborators to opt-in and opt-out from report emails, and prevents un-wanted spamming.*

 ## Other tool views